How I Created a Particle Clock and Won the #FlutterClock Challenge

 Flutter Clock widget layers

-An overlay of the clock’s drawing layers.
+An overlay showing the clock’s drawing layers.

 Flutter particle clock

-Here’s the same picture as above, but without the overlays.
+The same picture as above, but without the overlays.

 Animating in Sync With Time